 The first call resolution metric is one of the industry’s top KPIs for customer experience because it looks at both efficiency and effectiveness.
-But it’s also one of the hardest to accurately measure.
+Companies with high first call resolution scores see higher customer satisfaction scores.

 Use a consistent, concrete formula to accurately measure first call resolution over time.
-Formulas may differ between companies, but a here’s a basic framework:
+Formulas may differ between companies, but here’s a basic framework:

 Historically, contact centers have looked at first call resolution numbers from the customer’s perspective.
 But sometimes, viewing success only through the lens of the customer makes life harder for your agents.